Blog>Cost Guides>How much does concrete edging cost?

 Our costs are ballpark averages - get a local tradesperson to quote now

-As a ballpark figure to get you started, we estimate that the average pre-formed concrete edging cost is £25 per linear metre.
-This includes a cost of around £20 per hour of labour.
+As a ballpark figure to get you started, the average pre-formed concrete edging cost is £25 per metre.
+This includes a cost of around £20 per hour for labour.

 Concrete is durable, hardwearing and cheap, making it an excellent choice.
 But, if you like the idea of edging and don’t want it in concrete, then there are other great choices available.

-• Plastic: Can come in a variety of styles and colours but it is prone to fading and may be easily damaged.
-Therefore, we’d recommend the below options instead.
+Plastic edging can come in a variety of styles and colours, but it is prone to fading and may be easily damaged.
+We recommend the below options instead.

 You can also opt for gravel borders, boulder borders and curved stone.